kerimoff/workflows-nextflow/_episodes/12-reporting.md

 The output from the `log` command can be very long.
 We can subset the output using the option `-F` (filter) specifying  the filtering criteria.
 This will print only those tasks matching a pattern using the syntax `~=/<pattern>/`.

-For example to filter for process with the name `fastqc` we would run:
+For example to filter for process with the name `FASTQC` we would run:

 ~~~
-$ nextflow log tiny_fermat -F 'process =~ /fastqc/'
+$ nextflow log tiny_fermat -F 'process =~ /FASTQC/'
 ~~~
 {: .language-bash }